Global Server Settings

-Clearing caches: You can send in a request to the JVM to clear a single VM cache, the cluster cache, or the database cache.
+Clearing VM caches: You can send in a request to the JVM to clear a single VM cache.

-Reindex: You can send in a request to regenerate all search indexes.
-If you are not using a Solr search server (see Chapter 6 for further information on that), this will impact portal performance, so try not to do this except at non-peak times.
+Reindex all search indexes: You can send in a request to regenerate all search indexes.
+If you are not using a Solr search server (see Chapter 7 for further information).
+This will impact portal performance, so try not to do this except at non-peak times.

 Generate Thread Dump: If you are performance testing, you can generate a thread dump which can be examined later to determine if there are any deadlocks and where they might be.

 Here you can dynamically modify the log levels for any class hierarchy in the portal.
 If you have custom code that you have deployed which isn't in the list, you can use the Add Category tab to add it.
 If you change the log level near the top of the class hierarchy (such as at com.liferay), all the classes under that hierarchy will have their log levels changed.
-If you are testing something specific, it is much better to be as specific as you can when you change log levels, as by modifying them too high in the hierarchy you can generate a lot more log messages than you probably need.
+If you are testing something specific, it is much better to be as specific as you can when you change log levels.
+Modifying them too high in the hierarchy generates a lot more log messages than you need.

-This tab shows an exhaustive list of the portal properties.
-These properties can be customized as will be seen in the next chapter.
+The portal properties tab tab shows an exhaustive list of the portal properties.
+These properties can be customized, as will be seen in the next chapter.
 If you need to check the current value of a particular property, it can be viewed from this screen without having to shut down the portal or open any properties files.

 If you ever need to shut down your Liferay Portal server while users are logged in, you can use the Shutdown tab to inform your logged-in users of the impending shutdown.
 You can define the number of minutes until the shutdown and a custom message that will be displayed.

 Users will see your message at the top of their portal pages for the duration of time you specified.
 When the time expires, all portal pages will display a message saying the portal has been shut down.
 At this point, the server will need to be restarted to restore access.